CodingBobby/codingbobby.github.io/_posts/2021-10-06-some-updates.md

 After finishing *"Revelation Space"*, I continued with *"Redemption Ark"* and while I was waiting for the next books to arrive, the novel collection *"Diamond Dogs and Turqoise Days"* was a quick read.
 Next up will be *"Chasm City"* for me which is not the third book of the original trilogy but I couldn't find a nearby seller who has the correct edition of *"Absolution Gap"* in stock.
 Yes, I like to have matching versions in my shelf, and I'd rather wait or pay more than taking a copy that is visually completely different.
+So, 2000 pages in and roughly 3300 ahead of me -- I'm excited.